ethereum/remix-project/CONTRIBUTING.md

 **Why?**

 Each non-english language will be filled in the gaps with english.
-Even though there may be some un-translated content, it will always use english as defaultMessage.
+Even though there may be some untranslated content, it will always use english as defaultMessage.
 That's why we don't need to provide a `defaultMessage` prop each time we render a `FormattedMessage` component.

 But in some cases, the `id` prop may not be static.
 For example,
 ```jsx